Gattocrucco/lsqfitgp/docs/customs.rst

 ``np.vectorize``, which applies the function to each text in ``x`` and ``y`` when they are arrays instead of single texts, and ``lgp.kernel``, which marks the function as a kernel for :mod:`lsqfitgp`.
 The decorator order matters!
+First we transform the function to make it work on arrays, and only then we can apply ``@lgp.kernel`` to mark it as a kernel.

 Note that this function is disastrously inefficient, I just wrote it to be as clear as possible.